jdi-docs/jdi-light/source/includes/_documentation.md

 ```
 Button actions examples:

-When Click on "Red Button"
+When < I > Click on "Red Button"
-When Click with JS on "Red Button"
+When < I > Click with JS on "Red Button"
-When Focus on "Blue Button"
+When < I > Focus on "Blue Button"
-When Right click on "Red Button"
+When < I > Right click on "Red Button"
-When Highlight "Blue Button"
+When < I > Highlight "Blue Button"
-When Show "Red Button"
+When < I > Show "Red Button"
-When Set "Red Button" attribute "test-jdi" with vlaue "test-value"
+When < I > Set "Red Button" attribute "test-jdi" with vlaue "test-value"

 Button validations examples: